archdaily/archdaily.github.io/_posts/2017-02-02-archdaily-dev-team-workflow-manifest.markdown

 ## Conclusion

-Organization of a development team can be hard if you not follow a structured methodology.
+Organization of a development team can be hard if you don't follow a structured methodology.
 Here at AD, We favor agile practices because they give us enough flexibility in our day to day work but with enough structure to keep things organized.
 In practice, We use PivotalTracker as the online tool to apply our methodology and in this post our general guidelines on how to use PivotalTracker were given.
 If you want to keep your team organized, We recommend:

 * __Maintain a strong communication between team members__: use any form/tool of communication (in person, Slack, Hangouts, etc.) but communicate each other on your team.
-Daily Meetings are a key tool to this.
+Daily Meetings are a key tool for this.
 Communication can reduce development times by sharing knowledge and experience between devs and by avoiding misunderstandings in the team.
 * __Stay committed to the methodology__: adapt the methodology to suit your entire team but stay committed.
-It's worthless if for example only half of the team is committed and the rest not.
+It's worthless if for example only half of the team is committed and the rest is not.
 The entire team should be in the same direction.
 * __Measure, track and review__: you should be constantly looking at how your team is doing.
 Look for key metrics such as estimated velocity, volatility, burndown and burnup charts.
 If you don't track you can't improve.
 Measuring and tracking allows management to adapt and take decision looking for improvement.
 * __Document, document and document__: again, decisions are commonly forgotten if they are not documented.
 If some decision is important in the context of some feature or